-Most of us, myself included, are hearing instead of deaf.
+Most of us, myself included, are hearing individuals instead of deaf.
 So, we may not give a lot of thought to the important cause Deaf Awareness Month and Week celebrates.
 But there are a few things we can do to celebrate Deaf Awareness Week as a hearing person and bring awareness to the amazing people it represents.

-But first let’s learn a few facts about Deaf Awareness Week…
+But first, let’s learn a few facts about Deaf Awareness Week…

-When is Deaf Awareness Month?
-And Week?
+When is Deaf Awareness Week and Deaf Awareness Month?

 Did you know… September is International Deaf Awareness Month?
-And the last week of September is International Week of the Deaf, also known as Deaf Awareness Week?
+And the last full week of September is International Week of the Deaf, also known as Deaf Awareness Week?
 Now you have a new holiday to mark on your calendar!

 Why do we celebrate Deaf Awareness Week?